Can I add links, downloads, icons or buttons in Posts Table Pro?

 First, you need to create the custom field that you will use to add the links.
 You will then display this as a column in the table using Posts Table Pro.

 Posts Table Pro works with any custom fields plugin.
-We particularly recommend Advanced Custom Fields (free).
+We particularly recommend Easy Post Types and Fields (free).
 By using a custom fields plugin, you can create more advanced links without writing any HTML code.

 Use your chosen custom fields plugin to create a Visual Editor (WYSIWYG) custom field.
 Use this field to add the links that you wish to display in Posts Table Pro.
 Use the 'Insert/edit link' toolbar button to hyperlink the text.